swe-thinhnguyen1701/note-taker/README.md

 # Note Taker
 Note taker is a website allows user to add a new note.
-All saveing notes will be stored in the database, so users can review their notes anytime unless they remove it.
+All saving notes will be stored in the database, so users can review their notes anytime unless they remove it.
 To explore more, please visit the link below: https://note-taker-8dly.onrender.com

 ## Sample Run